 ABOUT

 Inés Toscano is an Argentinian doctoral candidate at Bauhaus-Universität Weimar, an architect (M.A., 2018; Dipl.
 Arq., 2013), and an educator based in Berlin, Germany.
-Through her research and the website www.couplingstactic.com, she critically maps coupling as a labour strategy towards a collaborative, egalitarian, and interdisciplinary architecture.
+Through her research on couplings, she has been critically mapping romantic labour as a tactic within architectural practice.
 Since 2018, she has combined architectural feminism, history, and the performing arts in courses such as ‘Gender Masquerade,’ ‘Mapping Bauhaus Couplings,’ and ‘Coupling Portrait’ at the Dessau International Architecture Master Program (HS Anhalt) and the Chair of Theory and History of Modern Architecture (Bauhaus-Universität Weimar).
 Her research has been supported by the Studienstiftung des deutschen Volkes since 2021, and has been published in architecture magazines and journals as well as presented at international symposia on architecture, history, theory, and gender.